-The general rule for acrylic, is to choose a surface that has ‘tooth’.
-What this means is that it should have a surface texture that the paint can bind to.
+The best surfaces for acrylic painting should have ‘tooth’.
+This means is that it should have a surface texture that the paint can bind to.
 The ‘tooth’ is like the grain of the canvas, or wood.
 If you choose a surface that has no tooth, like glass, then the acrylic will stick, but it will be removable by peeling or scraping the paint off.

 In this guide, discover the different surfaces available to acrylic painters, the brands that are most loved by professional artists and find the best option for you.